 Text can be visualised in the form of text overlays, lower thirds, graphics or presentation slides.
 Internal testing conducted by Facebook showed that captioned video ads are watched an average of 12 percent longer than un-captioned ads.

-So, provide your viewers with text that supports your video.
+So, provide your viewers with text that supports your message.
 If you don’t have access to video editing software, you might consider using automated caption tools.
 It will overlay captions for you and generate a preview, ready for review.
 Alternatively, you can manually upload captions using a .srt file (basic subtitle format).

 Powerful imagery increases viewership tenfold.
 It has been proven our brains love visual content, which is why infographics have always enjoyed so much success.